Rosalia longicorn

 Grey-blue beetle with black spots

 In the light beech forests at an altitude of 600-1200 metres, you will find a large blue-grey beetle with black spots.
-This is the Alpine goat beetle.
+This is the rosalia longicorn.

 Rosalia longicorn (Rosalia alpina)